papontem/33_4_Node_Files_Exercise/README.md

 <!doctype html><html ...
 ```
   -
-      - while step3 is the only one that allows the use of an optional flagg `--out` to write the read resource data into a file:
+      - while step3 is the only one that allows the use of an optional flag: `--out` to write the files data into a seperate file:
 ```
 $ node step3.js --out new.txt one.txt
 $ # no output, but new.txt contains contents of one.txt